 When dealing with structured data, it is absolutely important to know what filters will change the data to unstructured.
 Unstructured data has a much higher memory footprint, per cell, than structured data because the topology must be explicitly written out.
 There are many filters in ParaView that will change the topology in some way, and these filters will write out the data as an unstructured grid, because that is the only data set that will handle any type of topology that is generated.
 The following list of filters will write out a new unstructured topology in its output that is roughly equivalent to the input.
 These filters should never be used with structured data and should be used with caution on unstructured data.

-- Append Datasets Reflection
+- Append Datasets

-- Append Geometry Rotational Extrusion
+- Append Geometry

-- o Clean
+- Clean

-- Clean to Grid Smooth
+- Clean to Grid

 - Connectivity

 - D3

-- Delaunay 2D Tetrahedralize
+- Delaunay 2D/3D

-- Extract Edges Triangle Strips
+- Extract Edges

-- Linear Extrusion Triangulate
+- Linear Extrusion

 - Loop Subdivision